Everyone

 - 14 days before they’re due to become the primary carer of a child under the age of 6 years.

-Their employer must let them know if they agree on taking negotiated care leave within 1 month of their request.
+Their employer must let them know if they agree to them taking negotiated care leave within 1 month of their request.
 The employer can say no if:

-- they cannot reorganise your work by giving it to colleagues or recruiting extra employees
+- they cannot reorganise the employee’s work by giving it to colleagues or recruiting extra employees

-- their absence from work would reduce the quality, performance or ability to meet customer demand
+- the employee’s absence from work would reduce quality, performance or ability to meet customer demand

-- they’re planning to make changes — like restructuring the team, for example, there will be too many extra costs involved for them.
+- they’re planning to make changes like restructuring the team.

 If an employee is taking negotiated carer leave, they will need to work out with their employer when they can take it.
 If they’re:

-- pregnant, their leave will usually start on their child’s due date, or the day the child is born, whichever comes first
+- pregnant, their leave will usually start on their baby’s due date or the day the baby is born, whichever comes first

 - taking responsibility for the care of a child under the age of 6 years, their leave will normally start on the date they become the child’s permanent carer.